 Speaking of STEM, Eli is part of a middle and high school STEM club that meets a couple times a month.
 This semester we’re focusing on dissections, but next semester we’re planning some lessons on erosion.
 I picked up another really great kit from Home Science Tools – Environmental Chemistry: Acid Rain, Weathering, and Erosion.
 It includes enough supplies for an entire classroom!

 The students will get to test limestone, granite, marble, sandstone, brick, steel, copper, and zinc samples for the effects of acid rain.
 The kit includes a nice booklet of background information and very thorough data analysis sheets.
 Homeschool parents, I know how easy it is to forego data analysis during experimentation.
 This kit will make it easy for you to make that important scientific step a reality.
-I just know our group is going to love these experiments!
+I just know our group is going to love these experiments as they learn about soil!

 Other posts you might like: